sn1218/Swan-Teleco-Customer-Churn-Analysis/README.md

 * **Service Information:** Types of products and services subscribed to.
 * **Churn Label:** A binary label indicating whether the customer has churned (1) or not (0).

-The dataset is stored in the 'Data and Brief' folder and was cleaned and preprocessed for analysis and modeling.
+The dataset is stored in the 'Data and Brief' folder and was cleaned and preprocessed for analysis and modelling.

 ### Data Cleaning and Exploratory Data Analysis (EDA)